Skip to content (Press enter)

 Are all or some foreign companies whose securities trade in a public market either REQUIRED or PERMITTED to use IFRS Accounting Standards in their consolidated financial statements?

-Foreign companies whose securities trade in a public market in Israel, except in the following situations, are required to use IFRS Standards in their consolidated financial statements.
+Foreign companies whose securities trade in a public market in Israel, except in the following situations, are required to apply IFRS Accounting Standards in their consolidated financial statements.

-Companies whose securities are traded both in Israel and in specified other stock exchanges (dual listed companies) are allowed to file in Israel financial statements according to IFRS Standards, IFRS Standards as adopted by the European Union, or US GAAP.
+Certain companies whose securities are traded both in Israel and in specified other stock exchanges (dual listed companies) are permitted to file in Israel financial statements as filed in the other stock exchange (currently, according to IFRS Accounting Standards, UK-adopted International Accounting Standards, IFRS Accounting Standards as adopted by Singapore, IFRS Accounting Standards as adopted by Hong Kong or US GAAP).

-In addition, even if it is not dual listed, a foreign issuer that meets the following conditions at the time of its initial public offering is allowed to use IFRS Standards, IFRS Standards as adopted by the European Union, or US GAAP:
+In addition, even if it is not dual listed, a foreign issuer that meets the following conditions at the time of its initial public offering is allowed to use IFRS Accounting Standards, IFRS Accounting Standards as adopted by the European Union or US GAAP:

-• more than 50% of its revenue is not received in Israel; and
+• more than 50% of its revenue, in the current year and in the previous year, is not received in Israel; and

 • control of the issuer is not held by permanent residents of Israel.